-A juror who violates these restrictions jeopardizes the fairness of these proceedings [, and a mistrial could result that would require the entire trial process to start over].
-If any juror is exposed to any outside information, please notify the court immediately.
+A juror who violates these restrictions jeopardizes the fairness of these proceedings [, and a mistrial could result, requiring the entire trial process to start over].
+If any juror is exposed to any outside information, please notify the court immediately, by sending a note through the [clerk] [bailiff] signed by any one or more of you.